Yuzhuo-Dang/MLLMRec/README.md

 1. **Reasoning Stage**

    Run the files in the "`reasoning`" folder.
-Please refer to "`reasoning/README.md`" for the specific operation process.
+Please refer to `reasoning/README.md` for the specific operation process.

 2. **model training**

-   Enter the "`src`" folder and execute the following command:
+   Enter the `src` folder and execute the following command:

    ```
    cd ./src
    python main.py -m MLLMRec -d baby
    ```

-Other parameters can be set either through the command line or by using the configuration files located in "`src/configs/model/MLLMRec.yaml`" and "`src/configs/dataset/*.yaml`".
+Other parameters can be set either through the command line or by using the configuration files located in `src/configs/model/MLLMRec.yaml` and `src/configs/dataset/*.yaml`.

 ## Performance Comparison